xwavex/rtt-lwr-hardware-integration/README.md

 - JOINT IMPEDANCE CONTROL MODE

 ## Requirements
 Realtime:
--Ubuntu with Xenomai patched kernel and RTNet --(Tested on Ubuntu 14.04 with Xenomai 2.6.4 and RTNet)
+- Ubuntu with Xenomai patched kernel and RTNet
+  - (Tested on Ubuntu 14.04 with Xenomai 2.6.4 and RTNet)
 Non-realtime:
--Ubuntu only
+- Ubuntu only

 ## Install
 KRC Unit: